daffidwilde/edo/docs/index.rst

 Welcome to Edo's documentation!
 ===============================

-Edo provides a framework for optimising the generation of artificial datasets through the application of a evolutionary dynamics and genetic algorithms (GAs).
+Edo provides a framework for **E**\volutionary **D**\ataset **O**\ptimisation.
+That is, optimising the generation of artificial datasets through the application of evolutionary dynamics and a genetic algorithm (GA).

 Consider a specific algorithm, and its objective function.
-This GA can take that objective function as its own fitness function to create generations of datasets for which that algorithm performs increasingly well at.
+Edo allows you to pass that function to a GA as its fitness function.
+The GA will then go on to create generations of datasets for which that algorithm performs increasingly well at.

-Through this approach, a user can not only create banks of effective datasets for their own use, but can also be able to determine and study the preferred characteristics of such datasets.
-This is made easy for a user by considering each individual in a population to be a pair: one part being the dataset itself, and the other being a list of distributions from which the column's values are generated.
+Through this approach, a user can not only create banks of effective datasets for their own use, but is also able to determine and study the preferred characteristics of such datasets.

 .. toctree::
    :maxdepth: 2